Teller County Motorcycle Accident Lawyers

 Most of these injuries cause permanent scarring or other disabilities, and all of them require immediate medical attention.
 Traumatic brain injuries and spinal cord injuries are among the most expensive types of motorcycle crash injuries to treat, according to the National Highway Traffic Safety Administration (NHTSA).
 These two serious injuries often require care in an intensive care unit (ICU), followed by weeks or even years of physical therapy and rehabilitation.
 These costs can add up and create undue financial stress.

 If you've been injured in a motorcycle crash, you have the right to find out what happened and to hold any negligent parties accountable for your injuries.
-At The Bussey Law Firm, P.C., our dedicated Teller County motorcycle accident attorneys can help you investigate your accident, file any insurance claims, and hold negligent parties responsible so you can get the compensation you need.
+At The Bussey Law Firm, P.C., our dedicated Teller County auto accident lawyers can help you investigate your accident, file any insurance claims, and hold negligent parties responsible so you can get the compensation you need.
 For a free, confidential case evaluation, contact our office today at (719) 475-2555.